jdthorpe/host-agnostic-fm-example/README.md

 ## Strategy

--   Start the react (webpack) dev server listinn on served at port 3300.
+-   Start the react (webpack) dev server listing on served at port 3300.
 -   Build the federated remote modules (e.g. `module_a/`) so it's assets are in the dist directory (e.g. `module_a/dist`).
 -   Use nginx (listening on port 3100) and:
     -   proxy the web application.
-    -   proxy the modules by serving request like `/container/module_a/remotEntry.js` from `module_a/dist/remoteEntry.js`
+    -   proxy the modules by serving request like `/container/module_a/remoteEntry.js` from `module_a/dist/remoteEntry.js`

 ## Outline of this example